plredmond/liquidhaskell-uscd-progsys-tut/README.md

 * Release with `nix-build`.
     * Do not run `nix-build` inside `nix-shell` because that won't produce a `result` containing your project.

-This pattern, along with the contents of `versions.json`, `default.nix` etc is from [vaibhavsagar](http://github.com/vaibhavsagar) who writes about pinning in [Quick and Easy Nixpkgs Pinning](https://vaibhavsagar.com/blog/2018/05/27/quick-easy-nixpkgs-pinning/).

 # Doctest sharp edges

 Tests are implemented with doctest, which currently requires `.ghc.environment*` files to be present.